-Many councils have worked successfully together through Regional Organisations of Council (ROCs), strategic alliances and other partnerships to jointly plan and advocate for their regions, share resources on a large scale and improve alignment of State and local priorities for their regions.
+Many councils also work successfully together through Regional Organisations of Council (ROCs), which may be formal or informal, to jointly plan and advocate for issues of importance to members and their area.
+ROCs also support councils to share staff, expertise and resources on a large scale.